openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Calculate the lightness of the R, G and B components.

 Lightness is simply the average of the three color components.
 This method of calculating lightness is used by the Lab and HSL color spaces.

-returns the lightness in the range 0 - limit().
+Returns: the lightness in the range 0 - limit().